On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models

-and $\mathbf{W}(t)$ is a multivariate Brownian motion. $\Sigma^{c}(t)$ is the volatility curve in the clock time model.
-Loosely speaking, it denotes volatility per time unit while $\Sigma (t)$ denotes the volatility per transaction at time $t$.
-The relation between the two curves should be given by (\ref{RelationVolatilities}) (of course this depends on the mathematical definition of $\Sigma (t)$ and $\Sigma^{c}(t)$).
-If we set $\mathbf{X}_{t_j} = \mathbf{X}(t_j)$ we obtain almost the same state space model as in (\ref{roundssm:synchObsEquation}) and (\ref{roundssm:synchStateEquation}) but with a modified variance of the transition distribution which is now approximately given by
+We now define the estimator of the clock time volatility in the classical model $d \mathbf{X}(t) \!= \!\tilde{\Gamma}(t) \, d \mathbf{W}_{t}$ with the microstructure noise model from above.
+If we replace $\mathbf{X}_{t_j}$ by $\mathbf{X}(t_j)$ we obtain almost the same state space model as in (\ref{roundssm:synchObsEquation}) and (\ref{roundssm:synchStateEquation}) but with a modified variance of the transition distribution which is now given by